Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/04-search-tests.rst

 E.4.2 Searches_Regular and Searches_Automated
 """""""""""""""""""""""""""""""""""""""""""""

+These tests are specific to the Database Report.
+The DR_D1 Standard View of the Database Report will be deemed COUNTER-compliant if the metrics match those in the Database Report, with the appropriate aggregation.

 **Option 1**: Platform has multiple databases and the user can search the whole platform, multiple selected databases, or a single database.